haagahelia/devops-course/docs/monitoring/secrets.md

 title: Secrets
 ---

 When working with CI/CD pipelines, it's common to need credentials or API keys—for example, to deploy to a cloud provider or access third-party services.
 Storing these securely is critical.
 GitHub Secrets provides a secure way to store and manage sensitive data like when using GiHub actions.
+Each CI/CD platform has its own way of managing secrets.

 ### Github Secrets